rafay99-epic/Astro-Portfolio-Blog/src/content/projects/simplethread.md

 ### Join the Simple Thread Community

 Simple Thread is an open-source project, and contributions from the community are always welcome!
-Whether it’s a new feature idea, bug fix, or documentation improvement, every input is valuable in making Simple Thread better.
+Whether it's a new feature idea, bug fix, or documentation improvement, every input is valuable in making Simple Thread better.

 Explore the [GitHub repository](https://github.com/rafay99-epic/SimpleThread) and get involved in this exciting project.
 Together, we can enhance Simple Thread and create a robust, community-driven chat application that meets the needs of users everywhere.